LKonsta/Fiarlima/README.md

 ## Planned list

 + better interface
-+ able to choose an army type and make a list, and delete them
++ ~~able to choose an army type and make a list~~
++ able to delete lists
 + ~~army type, unit type and unit tables created~~
 + ~~SQL join type of a deal figured out between diffrent tables~~
 + ~~ability to create users (for now the heroku version is pretty useless)~~
 + ~~have the armydata tables filled when the program is opened~~
-+ ability to have 2 of the same units in the same army list
++ ~~ability to have 2 of the same units in the same army list~~
++ working point counter and maximum point restrictions on diffrent unittype categories
 + ...